California Senate Bill 277: Passage of bill

 The bill, co-authored by California state Senators Richard Pan and Ben Allen, was prompted by the 2014 Disneyland measles outbreak and low levels of vaccination in pockets of California, with some schools having vaccination rates below 60%.
 SB277 was supported by the California Medical Association, as well as by the American Academy of Pediatrics' California affiliate; the California State PTA; the California Immunization Coalition; and the California Children's Hospital Association.

 Opposition to the bill, albeit from "a tiny minority", has been characterized as "possibly the most strident outpouring of political dissent in recent memory".
+Prominent anti-vaccine activist Robert Sears argued against the bill's passage during an April 2015 Senate hearing; he claimed that access to non-medical exemptions was important because, in his experience, doctors often did not take reports of adverse vaccine reactions seriously and could not be relied upon to issue medically indicated exemptions.
 Anti-vaccine activists started a petition to have Pan removed by recall election, but failed to obtain the necessary number of voter signatures.
 Efforts by the Freedom Angels Foundation to place a referendum on the ballot to repeal SB 277 also failed.
-Opponents of the legislation vilified Pan on social media, comparing to a Nazi; death threats were reported against both him and Ben Allen.
+Opponents of the legislation vilified Pan on social media, comparing him to a Nazi; death threats were reported against both him and Ben Allen.

 Upheld by courts

-During and after the passage of SB 277, legal scholars such as Dorit Rubinstein Reiss of the University of California, Hastings College of the Law and Erwin Chemerinsky and Michele Goodwin of the University of California, Irvine School of Law said that removal of non-medical exceptions to compulsory vaccination laws were constitutional, noting such U.S Supreme Court cases as Zucht v.
+During and after the passage of SB 277, legal scholars such as Dorit Rubinstein Reiss of the University of California, Hastings College of the Law and Erwin Chemerinsky and Michele Goodwin of the University of California, Irvine School of Law said that removal of non-medical exceptions to compulsory vaccination laws were constitutional, noting such U.S. Supreme Court cases as Zucht v.
 King (1922) and Prince v.
 Massachusetts (1944).
 After the passage of SB 277, groups of anti-vaccine parents challenged the law in court, arguing that it violated the right to an education, the right to religious freedom, and parental rights; these claims were rejected by the California state courts.